 - Financial abuse and exploitation occurs when one person uses another person's money, information, or belongings for their own personal benefit.
 For example, a person may steal money, sell or trade their property, keep money and property away from the other person, access bank accounts and use credit cards, or target them in a scam.
 Someone can be exploited by a stranger or someone they know, event trusted friends and family members.

 The Ohio Department of Job and Family Services receives an average of 88 referrals for adult protective services each day.
 However, the National Institutes of Health estimates most cases of elder abuse, neglect, and exploitation never get reported.
 Learn how to report elder abuse in Ohio.

-Factors that raise the risk of elder abuse, neglect or exploitation include:
+Factors that increase the risk of elder abuse

 - Lack of support from family, friends and neighbors

 - Previous experiences of domestic violence and other traumatic events

 - Declining physical health and ability

 - Living with a large number of household members other than a spouse

 - Lower income or poverty